“Leaves of three let them be.” See photos and video at http://www.cdc.gov/niosh/topics/plants/default.html

 - Take cool baths and showers, because heat causes the rash to itch and swell more.

-- Treat broken blisters with antibiotic ointment and bandages to avoid infection.
+- Treat broken blisters with gentle soap and water and, if needed, light non-adherent bandages to prevent infection.